Indiana University

 Configuring Offline Files

-To keep copies on your computer of files stored on the network so that you may work with them while you are not connected to the Internet, enable Offline Files.
+To keep copies on your computer of files stored on the network so that you can work with them while not connected to the Internet, enable Offline Files.

 • General: Disable or enable Offline Files, use the Sync Center, check for sync conflicts or change sync settings, and view your offline files.